Rashnain/BetterUI/README.md

 ## Compatibility
 This theme includes complementary features for other themes :
 * [RadialStatus](https://github.com/DiscordStyles/RadialStatus) use the avatar shape parameter in avatar messages
-* [HorizontalServerList](https://github.com/DiscordStyles/HorizontalServerList) adapt the server list to go along with the buttons of the window
+* [HorizontalServerList](https://github.com/DiscordStyles/HorizontalServerList) reduce the height of the server list and server icons